Wittummm/Featherweight/dev/docs.md

  - Light level = [0, 1]
  - Light Brightness = [0, ∞) adjusted for brightness
  - "Light" with no context refers to directional light ie sun/moon light
+ - To avoid ambiguity we should avoid naming things with vague relation **especially** for objects.
+Examples:
+  (Object) `playerPosition` could be intepreted likely as "position of the player" or unlikely "player space position".
+(Non-Object )`worldPosition` could be intepreted likely as "the position in the world" or unlikely "position of the world"(this is the unlikely case as we cant *usually* move worlds but objects such as players are moveable)
+  Instead we should name things like `posPlayer` `posWorld` meaning "position in player (space)" and "position in world (space)".

 ### Dev
   - **Keywords**